Tyrion Davis-Price

-Tyrion Davis-Price (born October 23, 2000) is an American football running back for the San Francisco 49ers of the National Football League (NFL).
-He played college football at LSU.
+Tyrion Jacobe Davis-Price (born October 23, 2000) is an American professional football running back for the Birmingham Stallions of the United Football League (UFL).
+He played college football for the LSU Tigers and was selected by the San Francisco 49ers in the third round of the 2022 NFL draft.

-Early life and high school
+Early life

-Davis-Price grew up in Baton Rouge, Louisiana and attended Southern University Laboratory School.
+Davis-Price grew up in Baton Rouge, Louisiana, and attended Southern University Laboratory School.
 As a senior, he rushed for over 2,500 yards and scored 29 touchdowns.
 Davis-Price committed to play college football at LSU.

 College career

 Davis-Price rushed 64 times for 295 yards and six touchdowns during his true freshman season as LSU won the 2020 College Football Playoff National Championship.
 He was the Tigers' leading rusher with 446 yards and three touchdowns on 104 carries in 2020.
 As a junior, Davis-Price rushed 211 times for 1,003 yards and six touchdowns.
 Against 20th-ranked Florida, he rushed for a school-record 287 yards in a 49–42 win.
-Following the end of the season, Davis-Price declared that he would be entering the 2022 NFL Draft.
+Following the end of the season, Davis-Price declared that he would be entering the 2022 NFL draft.

 Professional career

+San Francisco 49ers

-Davis-Price was selected in the third round of the 2022 NFL Draft with the 93rd overall pick by the San Francisco 49ers.
+Davis-Price was selected in the third round of the 2022 NFL draft with the 93rd overall pick by the San Francisco 49ers.
 He made his NFL debut in Week 2 against the Seattle Seahawks and had 14 carries for 33 yards in the 27–7 victory.
 He played in six games and recorded 34 carries for 99 rushing yards in his rookie season.

+The 49ers waived Davis-Price on December 6, 2023 and re-signed him to the practice squad the following day.

+Philadelphia Eagles

+On February 20, 2024, Davis-Price signed with the Philadelphia Eagles.
+He was waived on August 27, and re-signed to the practice squad.
+On December 28, Davis-Price was elevated to the team's active roster for their Week 17 matchup against the Dallas Cowboys.
+He won a Super Bowl championship when the Eagles defeated the Kansas City Chiefs 40–22 in Super Bowl LIX.
+He signed a reserve/future contract on February 14, 2025.

+On May 4, 2025, Davis-Price was waived by the Eagles.

+Tennessee Titans

+On June 2, 2025, Davis-Price signed with the Tennessee Titans.
+He was waived on July 17.

+Green Bay Packers

+On August 12, 2025, Davis-Price signed with the Green Bay Packers.
+He was released on August 26 as part of final roster cuts.

+Birmingham Stallions

+On October 1, 2025, Davis-Price signed with the Birmingham Stallions of the United Football League (UFL).